-On paper, the Trato Hecho (and its progenitor) is an odd drink, mixing smoky and fruity pineapple mezcal, highly botanical green Chartreuse, syrupy sweet maraschino liqueur (Ward uses the popular Luxardo brand, but you can use another if desired) and tart lime juice, all in equal parts.
-But when they come together the balance and depth is remarkable.
-The pineapple infused in the mezcal adds another layer, too, coaxing out the sweet-tart notes of the lime and maraschino and amplifying the brightness of the mezcal.
+On paper, the Mezcal Last Word is an odd drink, mixing smoky and earthy mezcal, highly botanical Green Chartreuse, syrupy-sweet maraschino liqueur, and tart lime juice, all in equal parts.
+But when they come together, the balance and depth is remarkable.